 The County Advisory Board selected Lee and his company as one of the Philadelphia area’s Top Gun restaurants.
 The board recognizes the hard work of businesses that contribute to the local economy and communities.
 Its official January statement said: “Daniel Lee, you are admired for your entrepreneurship, highly commended for owning and operating a business that adds financial well-being and stability to Philadelphia County, and you are appreciated for your participation in social betterment activities.”

 - Chef Sylva Senat: A Dream Restaurant Rises from Flames in Philly

-- When it Comes to Vegan Dining in Philly, The Home of The Cheesesteak Proudly Vedges Out
+- Vegan Dining in Philly, Home of the Cheesesteak Proudly Vedges Out

 While Lee and Liang continue to build their brand, they will imagine becoming successful enough to open other locations or franchise the Farina Pasta and Noodle concept.
 The restaurateurs are also committed to finding time to give back.

 Lee specifically wants to inspire young people in impoverished neighborhoods to see a larger world.
 “Really, that is what my father did for me.
 They took us hiking and camping.
 They took us to the Smithsonian in D.C.
 It really expanded my mind as to what’s out there,” he says.
 “There are very few opportunities out there for kids to expand their horizons or their minds past what they see either on TV or on the streets.”